swarch-2f-rootly/2f/Prototype_3/Web Application Firewall/README.md

 The system must:

-1. **Detect and block** ≥ 95% of malicious traffic.
+1. **Detect and block or throttle** ≥ 95% of malicious requests.
 2. **Maintain availability**, limiting average latency degradation to < 20%.
 3. **Preserve legitimate user experience**, keeping error rate ≤ 1%.
-4. **Log in real time** the attacking IPs, patterns, and triggered rules for auditing.
+4. **Log in real time** the attacking IPs, request patterns, and triggered rules for auditing.

 ### 6. Response Measure